127/screenshotter/README.md

 # Basic python utility to optimize emulator screenshots for App Store and Google Play

+A useful utility to genereate required previews for App Store and Google Play fast from emulator screenshots.

 Main  article on this utility https://127.ru/articles/show/id/how-to-genereate-required-previews-for-app-store-and-google-play-fast-from-emulator-screenshots

 ## Installation